Vit90Fomin/frontend-project-46/README.md

  ```
   gendiff [format name] <path to file1> <path to file2>
  ```
-  Paths can be either absolute or relative.<br/>
+  Paths can be either absolute or relative.<br />

 Formats are specified with the -f flags.
 Supported format names: